 Cape Cod Writers Center Board of Directors

-Barbara Eppich Struna, President is an International Best Selling Author of suspenseful historical fiction.
-She is a member of International Thriller Writers, Panelist Thrillerfest 2016, IBPA, Sisters In Crime: National, New England, LA, Member in Letters of the National League of American Pen Women and President of Cape Cod Writers Center.
+Barbara Eppich Struna – President is an International Best Selling Author of suspenseful historical fiction, including, The Old Cape House, The Old Cape Teapot, The Old Cape Hollywood Secret, and The Old Cape Blood Ruby.
+She is a member of International Thriller Writers, IBPA, IPNE, Sisters In Crime: National and New England and President of Cape Cod Writers Center.
 Always a journal writer, she is fascinated by history and writes a blog about the unique facts and myths of Cape Cod.

 After retiring from a career in computer science, especially the guidance computer for the Apollo spacecraft, Hugh Blair-Smith published his techno-memoir, Left Brains for the Right Stuff: Computers, Space, and History in 2015.
 He appeared in a Nova show, Apollo’s Daring Mission, in December 2018, celebrating the 50th anniversary of Apollo 8, the first to place men in orbit around the Moon.
 He is serving as CCWC Treasurer, leads the Mid-Cape Nonfiction Writers Group, and is working on his next book, Minot’s Gifts.